oemof/tespy/doc/tespy_modules/components.rst

 -----------------

 You can add own components.
 The class should inherit from the :py:class:`component <tespy.components.components.component>` class or its children.
 In order to do that, create a python file in your working directory and import the base class for your custom component.
 Now create a class for your component and at least add the following methods.

 - :code:`component(self)`,
 - :code:`attr(self)`,
 - :code:`inlets(self)`,
 - :code:`outlets(self)`,
+- :code:`comp_init(self, nw)`,
 - :code:`equations(self)`,
 - :code:`derivatives(self)` as well as
 - :code:`calc_parameters(self)`.